dariusf/tlaplus/tlatools/org.lamport.tlatools/docs.md

     MBTC.run reads log.json from raftexample and invokes TLC repeatedly to bisect the trace and find a counterexample.

-    It is started in benchmarks.t because raft.tla is there.
+    It is started in mbtc.t because raft.tla is there.

-    The last raw trace from bisecting is written to benchmarks.t/trace.json.
+    The last raw trace from bisecting is written to mbtc.t/trace.json.

     The counterexample is memoized to cex.json.